Giorgi Kukhalashvili

-Giorgi Kukhalashvili is a Georgian painter.
+Giorgi Kukhalashvili (გიორგი კუხალაშვილი; born 5 November 1982) is a Georgian painter.

 Early life

 He was born on 5 November 1982 in Kutaisi.
 In 2002 he finished Iakob Nikoladze Art College, painting department.
 In 1998, while studying at Art College, Kukhalashvili created his "Entering Jerusalem", which outlined his artistic aspirations and interest in religious topics.

 In 2000 he finished his painting "Christmas Mystery", which up to the present day occupies special place in his creative work.

 In 2005 while studying at Tbilisi State Academy of Arts Kukhalashvili opened his studio in old Tbilisi historical district.

 In 2007 he graduated from Tbilisi State Academy of Arts.

 Union of Young Artists

 In 2010 he founded the Union of Young Artists "Language of Art".
 Young artists and sculptors joined in the creative work of the Union.
 From 2010 together with the creative group, he started implementing important artistic projects.
 He presents his works both in Georgia and beyond.

 Themes

 Kukhalashvili embraces religious-mystery topics, such as mystery of Calvary, descent from the cross, Lamb of God, requiem, Cross of Baraba, Last Judgement, the Last Supper and the Ascension.
 He creates multi-figure compositions of lyrical-allegorical content, such as Don Quixote, carnival, casino and failed performance.